Hpn4/TinyX/tinyX/srvc-social/README.md

 ## Description
 `srvc-social` is a microservice that manages the social relationships between users: follow, block, likes of posts, and retrieval of social interactions.
-It encapsulates the business logic related to connections between users and their interactions with content.
+It encapsulates the logic related to connections between users and their interactions with content.

 This service is exposed externally, via a REST API documented in Swagger.